-Extracts the schema to a two-level directory tree where directory is the root of the tree.
-See Directory Tree Output above.
+Extracts the schema to a two-level directory tree.
+See Multiple File Output above.

 Extracts only a schema matching schema.
 By default, all schemas are extracted.
 Multiple schemas can be extracted by using multiple -n switches.
 Note that normally all objects that belong to the schema are extracted as well, unless excluded otherwise.

 Does not extract schema matching schema.
 This can be given more than once to exclude several schemas.